Kovno Ghetto: Organization

 Initially, the ghetto had two parts, called the "small" and "large" ghetto, separated by Paneriai Street and connected by a small wooden bridge over the street.
 Each ghetto was enclosed by barbed wire and closely guarded from August 15, 1941.
 Both were overcrowded, with each person allocated less than ten square feet of living space.
 The Germans and Lithuanians destroyed the small ghetto on October 4, 1941, and killed almost all of its inhabitants at the Ninth Fort.
 Later, the Germans continually reduced the ghetto's size, forcing Jews to relocate several times.
 Later that same month, on October 29, 1941, the Germans staged what became known as the "Great Action".
 They selected around 10,000 Jews, including 5,000 children, assessed as "unfit" to work at the Ninth Fort.
 On October 29, 1941, Einsatzgruppen units shot most of these individuals at the Ninth Fort.
 The death toll on that one day was 9,200 Jews.

+There was a Jewish Police operating in the Kovno Ghetto with assigned tasks to ensure public order and fulfill German demands, while the policemen were privileged residents, compared to others suffering in the ghetto, and were beating prisoners.

 The ghetto in Kovno provided forced labor for the German military.
 Jews were employed primarily as forced laborers at various sites outside the ghetto, especially in the construction of a military airbase in Aleksotas.
 The Jewish council (Aeltestenrat; "Council of Elders"), headed by Dr. Elkhanan Elkes, and his deputy, Leib Garfunkel, also created workshops inside the ghetto for those women, children, and elderly who could not participate in the labor brigades.
 Eventually, these workshops employed almost 6,500 people.
 The council hoped the Germans would not kill Jews who were producing for the army.